ThomBogers/blocks/README.md

  - Find better way to retry theardpool.get_thread than timer in World.gd
  - prevent block placement at occupied position
  - introduce loading / options screen
- - Add textures to kubelets (Add color item to quad, and set color in shader?)
+ - Fix textures for all sides of cubes, and fix direction